-Some people are under the impression that assets acquired prior to entering a de facto relationship or marriage are not subject to a property settlement, when in fact they are.
-Any assets owned by you or the other party, whether you came into possession of them before or during the relationship, will count towards the overall asset pool.
+Some people are under the impression that assets acquired before entering a de facto relationship or marriage are not subject to a property settlement when they are.
+Any assets owned by you or the other party will count towards the overall asset pool, whether you came into possession of them before or during the relationship.

-It is even the case that property you acquired after a separation will be up for grabs.
-It is only once a final divorce order is granted that new assets will be beyond the scope of a property settlement.
+It is even the case that the property you acquired after separation will be up for grabs.
+Only once a final divorce order is granted will new assets be beyond the scope of a property settlement.
 In the case of a de facto relationship, a settlement can be sought up to two years after separation if:

 - The relationship itself lasted at least two years;